-If, for any reason, any member of the household ceases to reside in the unit, the lease will be amended by drawing a line through the person's name.
-The head of household and PHA will be required to initial and date the change.
+If, for any reason, any member of the household ceases to reside in the unit, the lease will be revised removing the household member.
+The PHA and all household members 18 years of age and over will sign the revised lease.

-If a new household member is approved by the PHA to reside in the unit, the person's name and birth date will be added to the lease.
-The head of household and PHA will be required to initial and date the change.
-If the new member of the household is an adult, s/he will also be required to sign and date the lease.
+If a new household member is approved by the PHA to reside in the unit, the lease will be revised adding the household member.
+The PHA and all household members 18 years of age and over will sign the revised lease.